coenttb/swift-html-to-pdf/README.md

 ## Features

 - Convert HTML strings to PDF documents on both iOS and macOS.
+- Lightweight and fast: it can handle thousands of documents quickly.
 - Customize margins for PDF documents.
-- Asynchronous operations for smooth and efficient processing.
-- Support for batch processing of multiple documents.
 - Swift 6 language mode enabled

 ## Installation